-West Palm Beach Homicide Lawyer
+West Palm Beach Homicide Attorney

 If you are facing murder, homicide, or manslaughter charges, contact Attorney Nellie L. King immediately.
 Murder or homicide charges hold severe and drastic consequences if you are found guilty.
 Attorney King uses a personalized approach with each of her clients to build a strong and tenacious defense strategy.
 As a former public defender, she will work one-on-one with her clients to frame a just defense around their circumstances in a way that is truthful, fair, and, most importantly, creates empathy around her client’s situation.